Grey-Stryder/vencord-themes/README.md

 ## Reporting issues / requesting features

+Please report any issues regarding unmodified themes to the creator of the theme, not to me.

 Use the repository's Issues to report broken themes, compatibility problems, or to request theme ideas.
 When filing an issue, please include:
 - Theme file name (or link)
 - Vencord version and Discord platform (stable / Canary / PTB)